hansonhl/antra/README.md

 g = ComputationGraph(root)
 ```

+This is in a way similar to `tensorflow`, where users define a computation graph statically.
+In the above,
-The `GraphNode` constructor takes in an arbitrary number of positional arguments that serve as its
+Note that the `GraphNode` constructor takes in an arbitrary number of positional arguments that serve as its
 children. **Note that the ordering of the node's children must be same as defined in the function**.

 Alternatively, as syntactic sugar, one can define computation graph nodes using decorators on functions: